meghana010/Ecostyleshop/readme.md

 2. change the directory to backendapp , and install the packages
   cmd:         cd backendapp
                npm install
-3. Go back to Sustainable Brands
+3. Go back to root directory
   cmd:           cd ../
 4. Change directory to myapp (front-end react code) and install packages
  cmd:           cd myapp